JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ### Focusing on representing pages

 Blogging tools like Eleventy use folder structure to determine the built site structure.
-This leads them to put a focus on pages, such as the page for an individual post.
+This approach focuses on complete resources, such as the page for an individual post.

 But blog posts in this project actually have three representations:

-1. The post page in the `blog/` area
+1. The post page in the `blog` area
 2. A post entry in lists of posts: home page, `blog/index.html`, and tag pages
 3. An post entry in the feed at `feed/feed.xml`